n8io/ultimate-media-server/README.md

 ![Ultimate Media Server](ums.jpg)

 # ultimate-media-server
-A collection of services that stands up all your media automation needs with docker containers.
+A collection of services that stands up all your media automation needs with Docker containers.

 ## What's in the box?!
 * [Sabnzbd](http://sabnzbd.org) (nzb manager)